The Poseidonia – Ancient Greek Festival of Poseidon – Winter Solstice

 When the banquets were to the ‘Arkhontes’ satisfaction, they left the women alone to celebrate the joys of being a woman, a sort of ‘women only symposium’.

-The Haloea, similar to’ Thesmophoria’, another festival in honour of Demeter, involved freedom of speech, shall we say, dirty jokes and insinuative conversations and wine by the urn.
+The Haloea, similar to the “Thesmophoria”, the ancient Greek harvest festival in honour of Demeter which involved freedom of speech, shall we say, dirty jokes and insinuative conversations and wine by the urn.

 The highlight of one year’s unforgettable ‘Poseidonia’ celebrations, was when, Phryne, an ancient Greek courtesan (hetaira), from the fourth century BC, whose real name was Mnesarete (Μνησαρέτη, who, because of her yellowish complexion was called Phrýne, meaning toad, a name often used for courtesans and prostitutes, let down her hair and swam naked in the sea.

-After the party, it was no holds barred, the men who had been waiting eagerly, were allowed to join in the fertility celebrations and were rewarded for their patience by the women who, one by one, chose a man as a lover for the night, a priest and priestess, posing as Demeter and Persephone, looked on.
+After the party, it was no holds barred, the men who had been waiting eagerly in the wings were allowed to join in the fertility celebrations and were rewarded for their patience by the women who, one by one, chose a man as a lover for the night.